hackbio-ca/MeTrO/README.md

 ## Quick Start

-Given a metabolic or transcriptomic profile, MeTrO can encode either to a mutually shared latent space and then decode it into the other (or back to the original in a probabilistic manner)
+Given a metabolic or transcriptomic profile, MeTrO can encode either to a mutually shared latent space and then decode it into the other (or back to the original in a probabilistic manner).

+The following workflow is planned:

 ```python
 import my_project